-The ATA Spring Meeting will feature innovative talks on clinical topics, “meet-the professor” workshops, interactive sessions, state of the art information and unparalleled collegiality.
+The 86th Annual Meeting of the American Thyroid Association ss will feature innovative talks on clinically relevant topics, “discussion/ debate” workshops, interactive sessions, state-of-the-art presentations and unparalleled collegiality in a multidisciplinary setting.
 Upon completion of this conference participants should be able to:

 As a sponsor accredited by the ACCME, the University of Colorado School of Medicine must ensure balance, independence, objectivity, and scientific rigor in all its sponsored educational activities.
 All faculty participating in a sponsored activity are expected to disclose to the provider any relevant personal financial interest or other relationship involving themselves or their spouse/partner within the last 12 months with any proprietary entity producing health care goods or services (excluding nonprofit or government organizations) related to the content of the activity.

 Consistent with the University of Colorado School of Medicine policy, faculty for this activity are expected to disclose any economic or other personal interests that create, or may be perceived as creating, a conflict related to the material discussed.
 This policy is intended to make you aware of faculty’s interests, so you may form your own judgments about such material.
 In addition, consistent with University of Colorado School of Medicine policy, faculty are expected to disclose to you at the beginning of their presentation(s) any product mentioned during their presentation that is not labeled for the use under discussion or is still investigational.